kozgunov/TicTacToe/README.md

 2. **Install the Required Dependencies**:
     Make sure you have Python installed.
 Then, install the required libraries using pip:
     ```sh
-    pip install pandas openpyxl
+    pip install pandas openpyxl tkinter webbrowser
     ```

 ## Usage

 1. **Run the Game**:
     ```sh
-    python tic-tac-toe_2.py
+    python tic-tac-toe_2v2.py
     ```

 2. **Game Instructions**:
     - **Starting the Game**: The game will start in full-screen mode.
 Press `Escape` to exit full-screen.
     - **Making Moves**: Click on the grid to propose a move.
-Use the "Accept" and "Decline" buttons to confirm or reject the move.
+Use the "Accept" and "Decline" buttons to confirm or reject the move from the referee side.
     - **Searching for Footballers**: Click the "Search Footballer" button and enter the footballer's name to search for their details online.
     - **Using the Timer**: Set the desired duration in minutes in the timer input field, then use the "Start", "Stop", and "Reset" buttons to control the timer.